serenacao/SALAD/design/concepts/UserAuthentication/UserAuthentication.md

 a Set of User Users with

-a String username
+&ensp; a String username

-a String Password
+&ensp; a String Password

 **invariants**